kyma-project/busola/content/README.md

 This section describes how to build the application, and to build and publish the image.

-### Prepare the data for build and start commands

-Run the `npm run prepare` command to download or update the list of documentation topics.

 ### Build an application

 Run the `npm run build` command to build the application for production in the `build` folder.